4 Revenue Cycle Management Functions That Promote Financial Health

 As a result, efficient and effective RCM facilitates high-quality treatment for patients.

-A facility has two choices when it comes to RCM:
+A provider has two choices when it comes to RCM:

 - Using a third-party RCM service